How Does a Home Equity Loan Differ From a Second Mortgage?

 Where Do I Put These Loans in My Debt Payment Plan?

 In a debt payment plan, it is important to put a second mortgage or a home equity line in with the rest of your consumer debt.
-It should be paid off before you start investing seriously because the interest rates on these types of loans are generally higher than most first mortgages.
-It does not make sense to invest when you are paying that much in interest each month.
-The second mortgage or home equity loan may be the last item on your debt payment plan or may come before your student loans depending on the interest rate that is attached to each loan.
+It should be paid off before you start investing seriously because the interest rates on these types of loans are generally higher than those for most first mortgages.

 Should I Use a Home Equity Loan as an Emergency Fund?

-As the balance of the loan grows so will your payment, which increases the risks of defaulting on the loan.
+As the balance of the loan grows, so will your payment, which increases the risks of defaulting on the loan.
 Using a home equity line as an emergency fund is a slippery slope and one that should be avoided at all costs